gosh-sh/docs/docs/working-with-gosh/gosh-web/task.md

 Plan out what tasks your Milestone will consist of.
 Each task is assigned separately.

-To add Tasks to the Milestone, open it by clicking on the one you need in the list.
-Then click the **Add task...**

-To add Tasks to your Milestone, simply open the Milestone by clicking on the one you want in the list.
+To add tasks to your Milestone, simply open the Milestone by clicking on it in the list.
-Then, click the "Add task..." button.
+Then, click the **Add task...** button.

 ![](../../images/n_gosh_web_Task_05_add_tasks.jpg)